hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

 ---
 <style> li { font-size: 27px; line-height: 33px; max-width: none; } </style>

 This blog post describes the details steps on how to generate a self-signed certificate using cert-manager for Kubernetes (K8s) in HPE GreenLake for Private Cloud Enterprise.
-The generated self-signed certificates can be used by DevOps teams and developers to configure TLS termination and expose applications deployed in the K8s cluster securely via HTTPS.
+The generated self-signed certificates can be used by DevOps teams and developers to configure Transport Layer Security (TLS) termination and expose applications deployed in the K8s cluster securely via HTTPS.

 ### Overview